ryanhalliday/bpy-lambda/README.md

 Edit `bpy_lambda/app.py` ensuring your code runs from the `lambda_handler(event, context)` function

 This is a pretty basic AWS SAM setup, so go read the instructions on how to use that for the most part.

-_**Mac OS / M1 / M2 Note:** This probably won't work due to QEMU / Docker bugs.
-Spin up a VM or remote server and do all the build steps there._

 ```bash
 # Build the docker container